Impromptu Sex Education With My Five Year Old Daughter

 7 Tips For Talking To Your Child About Sex

-3. Don’t burden them with information they don’t need.
+Only give them information they need; not anything that could be a burden.
 Young children don’t need to know about the explicit details of a sexual relationship, or about the emotional ties that often come with sex.
 Explaining how babies are made is usually the reason that sex is brought up as a subject, and knowing that the sperm meets the egg via the penis and vagina is usually enough to meet their knowledge needs.
 As children get older, explaining that there is an element of pleasure and recreational sex (as well as types and uses of contraception) will be necessary.
 (Here’s how I explained condoms to my kids).

 Recommended Sex Education & Safety Books For Kids & Teens